TIME TO BREAK THE ICE!

 Inclusion in the official competition programme of the 2022 Olympic Winter Games remains UIAA’s core ambition for the sport of ice climbing.
 The hosting of the upcoming Winter Olympics in Korea provides an opportunity for the UIAA to showcase this dynamic, youthful and increasingly popular sport in the host country of the Games.
 Despite continued and joint efforts between the UIAA and the Korean Alpine Federation (KAF), the organisation of a showcase event onsite in PyeongChang will not be possible.

 However, as communicated in November, with the fourth UIAA Ice Climbing World Cup event of the 2018 season taking place in Cheongsong shortly before the Olympic Winter Games, the UIAA will use the event as a specific showcase for the sport, working with athletes, officials, spectators and media to promote the sport.
 Video content, stories and interviews under the #iceclimbing2022 will run on a dedicated blog throughout the competition.
-A week after the event, an ice climbing training camp will be held in Cheongsong where youngsters will be able to discover more about the sport.

 A recent development in the sport of ice climbing saw the election of Kendra Stritch (AAC, United States), Nikolai Primorev (RMF, Russia) and Gordon McArthur (ACC, Canada) to the UIAA Ice Climbing Commission during October’s UIAA General Assembly.
 All three are current ice climbers whose involvement in the Commission demonstrates the UIAA’s desire for athletes to have an even stronger voice in the future of the sport.

 A selection of UIAA Ice Climbing World Tour images available for media use can be downloaded directly from the following link.